Skip to content Go to the menu

 Content type: Page

 Activities and Objectives of the Association Plume! is a student organization that produces and disseminates scientific culture to the general public.
-Its approaches are complementary: to inspire, promote, and support the dissemination of knowledge among young scientists.
+Its approaches are complementary: to inspire, promote, and highlight the dissemination of knowledge among young scientists.
 To this end, the association publishes the monthly magazine Plume!, which discusses science in language that everyone can understand.
 It also organizes training sessions for undergraduate and graduate students to introduce them to the popularization of their research.
 Board President: Vincent Bonhomme

 QUANTA